ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There is no universal best venue for placing classified ads that great employees turn to.
 Keep your ear to the ground for whatever platform/job site seems to be most common and post your job description accordingly.
 This is something a good Applicant Tracking System (ATS) will help you with, as it can track a referral source for every candidate and provide metrics around which job boards bring in better/more candidates that make it deeper into your process than others.
 When hiring designers in particular, it's important to talk to some working designers about where the most popular portfolio hosting sites are and maintain a presence on those job boards to find the best candidates.

 You'll also want to monitor how many applications you're receiving for each role.
 At a minimum, your hiring manager(s) should be looking at the state of the funnel for their roles on a weekly basis and adjusting their approach accordingly.
-If a role isn t getting enough applicants (or is attracting the wrong applicants), then change something!
+If a role isn't getting enough applicants (or is attracting the wrong applicants), then change something!
 Try tweaking the job title or posting the job description to new channels.
 A key element of a strong hiring process is the same as any other process you build for your team: a humble willingness to revisit past decisions and improve over time.

 #### OUTBOUND RECRUITING